Macbeagle/Where2/readme.txt

 This project was built through a python virtual environment allowing the packages to be stored in a central container.
 All packages have been exported from this environment and stored into the requirements.txt file located in the main folder.
 To install these requirements, run “pip install -r requirements.txt” from the command line interface from within the same directory.
 After the packages are installed, cd into where2 and run the command, “python manage.py runserver” and the Django server will be booted on your device.
+Alternatively the run.sh bash script should laumch the program.